sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 # Prepare your lab environment

 The first step is to set up your lab environment, which includes installing the latest Windows 10 ADK tools onto your designated technician computer.
-The technician computer must run Windows 10 x64 if you are going to deploy x64 images or Windows 10 x86 for x86 image deployment.
+The technician computer must run Windows 10 x64 if you are going to deploy x64 images, or run Windows 10 x86 for x86 image deployment.
 Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows 10 ADK.
 Where noted, follow the appropriate guidelines for either a 64-bit vs 32-bit deployment.

-Before starting the deployment procedure, you need to download certain kits which will be used throughout the guide. from [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) &gt; “Downloads and Installation” &gt; “Understanding ADKs and OPKs”.
-In order to see the list of resources/kits that will be used and where to obtain them, please see [What you will need and where to get it](#what-you-will-need-and-where-to-get-it).
+Before starting the deployment procedure, you need to download certain kits which will be used throughout the guide.
+Go to the [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) > **Downloads and Installation** > **Understanding ADKs and OPKs**.
+For a list of resources and kits that will be used and where to obtain them, see [What you will need and where to get it](#what-you-will-need-and-where-to-get-it).

-You will use a USB hard drive called USB-B to move files between computers, run scripts, and store and apply created images and another USB hard drive called USB-A to boot the system in WinPE.
+You will need two USB drives.
+USB-A will be used to boot the system in WinPE.
+USB-B will be used to move files between computers, store deployment and recovery scripts, and store and apply created images.

 <table>
 <th>USB Hard Drive Name</th>